babarsaleh1/codefuse-chatbot/.github/CONTRIBUTING.md

 ### Test Code with Result
 Please provide relevant test code when necessary.

+<br>What do you think would be a reasonable way to express the documentation updated?

 ## Commit Format Specification
 A commit consists of a "title" and a "body."
 The title should generally be in lowercase, while the first letter of the body should be uppercase.